BarakBinyamin/BLE_LED_Display/README.md

 This project combines the [nano ble 33](https://www.amazon.com/Arduino-Nano-33-BLE-Sense/dp/B07WV5GF17/ref=sr_1_4?dchild=1&keywords=nano+ble+33&qid=1586111070&sr=8-4), python, and bash to create a blueetooth LED display and GUI

-Take a look at the starter code for how-to instructions

 ## Getting Started

 Run these commands to install the GUI